nprapps/nprapps.github.com/_posts/2015-03-02-app-template-oauth.markdown

 GOOGLE_OAUTH_CREDENTIALS_PATH = '~/.special_project_credentials'
 {% endhighlight %}

 Finally, the Google Doc access mechanism has changed.
-If you need to access a Google spreadsheet that's not involved with the default COPY rig, use the new `get_document` helper function. `get_document()` takes two parameters: a spreadsheet key and path to write the exported Excel file.
+If you need to access a Google spreadsheet that's not involved with the default COPY rig, use the new `get_document(key, file_path)` helper function.
+The function takes two parameters: a spreadsheet key and path to write the exported Excel file.
 Here's an example of what you might do:

 {% highlight python %}
 from copytext import Copy